EitanElbaz/react-use-pusher/README.md

   <PusherProvider
     clientKey={process.env.CLIENT_KEY} // get this from the admin app cluser="eu"

+    // you can set this to false if you're waiting on some state to load ready
     // if you're using presence channels
     // see: https://pusher.com/docs/channels/server_api/authorizing-users/#implementing-the-authorization-endpoint-for-a-presence-channel
     channelAuthEndpoint="/api/auth"